ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/type-conversion.md

 **Returned value**
 A value in the `Nullable(Decimal(P,S))` data type.
 The value contains:
-- Number with `S` decimal places, if ClickHouse interprets the input string as a number.
+- Number with `S` decimal places, if ByConity interprets the input string as a number.
-- 0 with `S` decimal places, if ClickHouse can’t interpret the input string as a number or if the input number contains more than `S` decimal places.
+- 0 with `S` decimal places, if ByConity can’t interpret the input string as a number or if the input number contains more than `S` decimal places.

 **Example**